mdcowan/asteroids_game/README.md

 This is my second Boot.dev project!
-It is a simple video game, based on the classic Asteroids game.
+It is a simple video game, based on the classic Asteroids game using [Pygame](https://www.pygame.org) modules.